The Traveler's Guide To Nuclear Weapons

 A Nike missile poised for launch.

-A Nike missile on an elevator in the missile storage bunker ready to be lifted into
+A Nike missile on an elevator in the missile storage bunker ready to be lifted into position.
+Atomic tourists can also ride this elevator.

-A Nike missile opened up in the maintenance building displaying its guidance
+A Nike missile opened up in the maintenance building displaying its guidance system.

 The interior of the warhead shop.
-The large canister protected the missile's
+The large canister protected the missile's 40-kiloton warhead during shipment to and from the launch site.

 The launch control trailers and radar beacons for guiding the Nike missiles.